peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 ## The FROM clause: Sources and Seeds

 The `FROM` clause within a `SELECT` statement defines the _sources_ of the data to be used.
-As such:
+As such the following two are what we can select from a `FROM` clause:

 ### 1. Sources